palprz/me-n-u/README.md

 - Open browser with URL `localhost:4200`

 ## Where the name of app came from?
-Name of the application `Me-N-U` came from one of the episodes of The Big Bang Theory.
+Name of the application `Me'N'U` came from one of the episodes of The Big Bang Theory.